 Stephen joined UTS in 2010 as a Lecturer in the School of Mathematical Sciences.
 Prior to this, he was a Research Associate at the University of Glasgow and also worked in private sector consultancy/analysis in London.
-In addition, he is now an Associate Member of the Plant Functional Biology and Climate Change Cluster (C3) at UTS.
+In addition, he is now an Associate Member of the Climate Change Cluster (C3) at UTS.

 His primary research interests lie in the application of mathematical models to describe biological and ecological systems.
 The main motivation behind his work is a drive to develop readily implemented solutions and models for pressing real-world problems in the biological and environmental sciences.
 As such, he works primarily in multidisciplinary teams alongside marine biologists, microbial ecologists and environmental engineers.